Skip to main content

 Exercise the Non-Negotiable Metabolic Regulator

 Physical activity is one of the most potent interventions for reversing metabolic syndrome.
 Its effects are systemic and address multiple components of the condition simultaneously.
-During perimenopause, the right kind of exercise is essential for preserving the of your tissues.
+During perimenopause, the right kind of exercise is essential for preserving the metabolic health of your tissues.

 1. Resistance Training Building and maintaining skeletal muscle is paramount.
 Muscle tissue is a primary consumer of blood glucose.
 More muscle mass creates more storage capacity for sugar, preventing it from lingering in the bloodstream and driving insulin resistance.
 Weight training also improves the muscle’s sensitivity to insulin, meaning the body needs to produce less of the hormone to do its job.